RedTurtle/rt.bulkmodify/README.rst

    :target: http://blog.redturtle.it/pypi-images/rt.bulkmodify/rt.bulkmodify-0.1-01.png/

 You must select which content types you want to inspect by checking the "**Content types**" section.
-You can also check that you want to modify static text portlets.
 Although this selection display all content types, note that only a subset of them usable (for example: the Link content types is not using any text field right now).